mkuthan/mkuthan.github.io/_posts/2022-09-22-software-engineering-at-google.md

 **[Monorepo](https://research.google/pubs/pub45424/)**

-* Monorepo is a key enabler for many other tools and practices, for example: large scale refactorings.
+* Monorepo is a key enabler for many other tools and practices, for example: large scale refactoring.
 * It's much easier to extract a repository from the monorepo than to combine separated repositories into the monorepo.

 **Blaze**